Subscribe for updates | @mikemargolies

 What’s a psychedelic community catalyst?

-You can check out highlights of my projects below and support my work via a monthly pledge to the Psychedelic Seminars Patreon.
+You can check out highlights of my projects below.

 I use my network and experience to consult for other projects in the psychedelic community.
 If you are interested to collaborate, send me a brief pitch at mike@mikemargolies.net

-I’m the Founder of Psychedelic Seminars, an educational conversation series deepening awareness of the benefits, risks, and complexities of psychedelics.
+I’m the Founder and Director of Psychedelic Seminars, an educational conversation series deepening awareness of the benefits, risks, and complexities of psychedelics.

 On the PsychSems stage, I’ve interviewed a range of leaders including bestselling author Michael Pollan, Dr. James Fadiman and Ayelet Waldman on microdosing, and Johns Hopkins psychedelic research legend Bill Richards.

-I’m Co-Founder of the CryptoPsychedelic Summit.
-In February 2018, we brought together leaders in blockchain and psychedelic science for a unique weekend of cross-pollination in Tulum, Mexico.
+The 2018 CryptoPsychedelic Summit brought these communities together for the first time for a unique weekend of cross-pollination in Tulum, Mexico.

 I’m former Co-Director (June 2015 – March 2018) of Psymposia, a platform for rethinking drugs through live events and online media.

-During my time with Psymposia, I hosted Psychedelics Stories events around the world, co-created our signature conversation series magazine format, and coordinated the #PsychedelicsBecause social media campaign.
+During my time with Psymposia, I co-founded Psymposia Magazine, hosted Psychedelics Stories events around the world, and coordinated the #PsychedelicsBecause social media campaign.

-Through my psychedelic community work in Baltimore, I seeded the Baltimore Psychedelic Society.
+Through my initial psychedelic community work in Baltimore, I seeded what is today the Baltimore Psychedelic Society, which now runs on its own with regularly occurring community events.

 After dropping out of corporate America in 2013, I spent 15 months backpacking and living in India and Southeast Asia.